America Recycles Day

-The ferrous metals industry provides the largest contribution to all three categories (job, wage, and tax revenue), followed by construction and demolition (C&D) and non-ferrous metals such as aluminum.
+The ferrous metals industry provides the largest contribution to all three categories (job, wage, and tax revenue), followed by construction and demolition, and non-ferrous metals such as aluminum.

 For more information, check out the full report.

 How often do you ask yourself what's right to put in your recycling bin?
 Next time you go to throw something away, get creative and think of ways to reduce waste in the first place!
 There are many ways to improve the recycling rate.
 Check out our What You Can Do to Improve the Recycling Rate fact sheet for ideas on how you can improve your recycling.
-Additionally, see our poster to the right and our How Do I Recycle?: Common Recyclables web page to learn how to recycle more and recycle right.
+Additionally, check out our poster to the right and our How Do I Recycle?: Common Recyclables webpage to learn how to recycle more and recycle right.

 Check out our Frequent Questions on Recycling page for more information on ways you can contribute and where.

-Recycling everyday objects, such as paper, bottles and magazines saves energy.
+Recycling everyday objects, such as paper, bottles and magazines, saves energy.
 The materials that you recycle are used to create the products you buy.
-This means less virgin material needs to be mined or harvested, processed, manufactured and transported - all of which consume energy.
+This means less virgin material needs to be mined or harvested, processed, manufactured, and transported - all of which consumes energy.
 The iWARM tool is based on EPA's Waste Reduction Model (WARM) for solid waste planners and organizations. iWARM can be used to calculate how much energy organizations can save and how much greenhouse gases they can avoid by recycling versus landfilling their waste.